 Formula Vee

-The newest free car for all members, the Formula Vee is also the newest Beetle derivative.
-The classic open-wheeler creates some of the most entertaining racing, as well as the enjoyment that you can get from kicking the clutch and getting your shifts just right.
+A Rookie-level free Formula car for all members, the Formula Vee is the newest Beetle derivative on the platform.
+The classic open-wheeler creates some of the most entertaining racing, as well as the enjoyment that you can get of kicking the clutch and getting your shifts just right.

 Legends Ford ’34 Coupe (Oval & Dirt Oval)